nimikaruna95/PROJECT-REDBUS/README.md

 Prerequisites:

-Before running the project,make sute that you have the following installed before starting:
+Before running the project,make sure that you have the following installed before starting:
 - Python
 - Jupyter Notebook/vscode
 - Selenium